 I’d trust items from a health food store and you can ask for help finding what you need.
 They might even have more suggestions for you.

 Or, since you made it all the way to the end of my note.
-I’ll give you 20% off these product and anything else you might want to pick up from Fullscript during November and December!
+I’ll give you 20% off these products and anything else you might want to pick up from Fullscript during November and December!

 Designs for Health: